To get more new personal injury clients you need to position yourself where people are already searching for your services.

 A few years ago I was working with a client that was a bit disappointed as he said he wasn’t signing the cases he needed.
 This made me scratch my head as I could clearly see people were calling, emailing, and live chatting with the firm.

-- Respond to email inquiries FAST: When a potential client emails or uses your contact form, they could be shopping around.
+- Respond to email, text and chat inquiries FAST: When a potential client emails or uses your contact form, they could be shopping around.
 You need to respond to all digital inquiries in minutes.

 - Answer Your Phone: Most law firms have this down during business hours, but after hour call must be serviced as well.
 Sign up for an answering service to ensure that no leads go without response.